 Licensing & Permits

-If you’d like help making sure your Nevada LLC’s licenses requirements are correct, you can also use IncFile.
+If you want help making sure your Nevada LLC’s licenses requirements are correct, we recommend hiring IncFile.

 Nevada Department of Business & Industry: FAQs

 Nevada Revised Statutes: Chapter 76 (State Business License)